astorDev/nist/errors/101/index.md

 });
 ```

-And now if we will call the
+And now if we will call the `wrong-input` again we will get the following error response:

 ```json
 {